The University of Calgary offers scholarships and bursaries to students applying to the University on the basis of their high school grades.

 - Nominated awards: No application required.
 Recipients are nominated by their faculties and departments.

-- Notification: Recipients are notified by email at the end of May and must accept their award in the on-line Student Centre.
+- Notification: Recipients are notified by email at the beginning of June and must accept their award in the online Student Centre.

 - Registration Requirement(s): Recipients must maintain full-time enrolment through the upcoming Fall and Winter Terms.